Digital-Tech-KKHS/game-design-sylvie/documents/Sprints and tests/sprints/sprint 1.md

 ## **Major Changes and Achievements Described**
 major achievements I made in this sprint were getting my game running and having my game running with the starts of an mvp. i did a lot of testing learning how to get topdown to work and trying different tilesets to see which aesthetic me and others preferred.

+i created a basic map and

 ## **Brief Description of your testing**
 i did A/B testing on which  game design people like more: topdown or 2d. i did not create my own maps for it as i didnt want to waste my time on maps i might not use. instead i used pictures from different 2d and topdown games people enjoy and asked which per people prefered.These were the results.